Whether you’re looking for a family home in the suburbs or a pad in the city, finding your very own patch of paradise can be tricky.

 So, let’s get into it.

 A good starting point is our range of calculators that can help you work out your approximate loan repayments and stamp duty costs.
 Information like this can help to create a clear picture of the house you can afford.

 Next, get hold of some property reports.
 These types of reports provide an estimated market value (of the home you’re looking at), along with suburb trends and recent sales history.
 They’ll also show you nearby schools and transport.
 All of which can help you form an educated view on whether a property is a good buy or not.

-Our property reports are all complimentary and can be accessed through our Property Market Research tool.
+Our property reports are all complimentary and can be accessed through our online full Property Reports.
 To start using this tool, just enter the suburb or property you’re interested in online.
 You can also get a more detailed property or suburb report through your lender.

 Often, agents list properties on their local sites.
 So, sign up to their mailing lists and add their sites to your property search list.
 They’ll give you an inside track on the market.

 You can also contact agents and let them know the things you do and don’t like in a home.
 An agent can then provide you with a curated list of properties based on your criteria.